-- It tends to create a teacher-centered classroom.
-Students wait until after the activity to receive confirmation by you on a job well done (or not so well done, as the case may be).
+- Teacher-to-student correction creates a teacher-centered classroom.
+In other words, students wait until after the activity to receive confirmation by you on a job well done (or not so well done, as the case may be).

-- Although there are a variety of techniques which encourage students to notice the language, and which you can employ throughout a lesson, correction from the teacher prevents students from noticing mistakes.
+- Although there are a variety of techniques which encourage students to notice the language, and which you can employ throughout a lesson, correction from the teacher prevents students from noticing mistakes; and students need to notice their mistakes.
 It can also harm their ability to analyze why something is wrong.